Partners In Health: Malawi

 In early 2007, Abwenzi Pa Za Umoyo (APZU; Partners In Health in Chichewa), started treating patients and training community health workers in the southwestern corner of Malawi, one of the poorest and most densely populated countries in Africa.

 The Clinton-Hunter Development Initiative (CHDI) targeted Malawi as a country desperately needing a rural health project to address the devastating HIV/AIDS epidemic in the region.
 About 14 percent of Malawi's adult population is infected with HIV and hundreds of thousands of children have been orphaned by the disease.
 CHDI asked Partners In Health to replicate the rural initiative programs that have proven so successful in delivering HIV treatment and comprehensive primary health care in Rwanda and Lesotho.
 The Malawi Ministry of Health directed PIH and CHDI to the impoverished rural area of Neno.

 In 2010, APZU tested 17,606 patients for HIV.
 The organization clinics logged 332,619 patient visits.
 APZU supported 889 children, allowing them to attend school and receive food.

-Ebola response in West Africa

-In late 2014, PIH heeded calls from the governments of Liberia and Sierra Leone, and other international partners, to join the fight against Ebola in West Africa.
-Although PIH is not an emergency response organization, they felt the moral obligation to join the response, given the unprecedented nature of the outbreak in West Africa.